autoregression/idit/README.md

 # IDiT - Iterative Diffusion Transformer

 A DiT architecture that uses each layer more than once, ala [Universal Transformers](https://arxiv.org/abs/1807.03819).
-Playing around with very low compute.

 ## Installation